Richard J. Bloomfield

-Richard Joseph Bloomfield (August 27, 1927 – November 22, 2011) was a career Foreign Service Officer who served as United States Ambassador to Ecuador (1976–1978) and United States Ambassador to Portugal (1978–1982).
-After retiring from the US Foreign Service in 1982 he became executive director of the World Peace Foundation (1982–1992).
+Richard Joseph Bloomfield (August 27, 1927 – November 22, 2011) was an American diplomat who served as United States Ambassador to Ecuador from 1976 to 1978 and as United States Ambassador to Portugal from 1978 to 1982.
+He was executive director of the World Peace Foundation from 1982 to 1992.

 Career

-After graduating from the Edmund A. Walsh School of Foreign Service in 1950 and serving in the US Air Force, Bloomfield joined the US Foreign Service in 1952.
-As well as various postings in Latin America he was Director of the Office of Policy Planning and Coordination at the Bureau of Inter-American Affairs (1973 - 1976), before being appointed United States Ambassador to Ecuador (1976 - 1978) and United States Ambassador to Portugal (1978 - 1982).
+After graduating from the Edmund A. Walsh School of Foreign Service in 1950 and serving in the U.S. Air Force, Bloomfield joined the U.S. Foreign Service in 1952.
+As well as various postings in Latin America he was Director of the Office of Policy Planning and Coordination at the Bureau of Inter-American Affairs (1973-1976), before being appointed United States Ambassador to Ecuador (1976-1978) and United States Ambassador to Portugal (1978-1982).

-After retiring from the US Foreign Service in 1982 Bloomfield became executive director of the World Peace Foundation (1982 - 1992), before becoming a senior visiting fellow at Brown University.
+After retiring from the U.S. Foreign Service in 1982 Bloomfield became executive director of the World Peace Foundation (1982-1992), before becoming a senior visiting fellow at Brown University.